bgonzalezbustamante/CV-LaTeX/docs/README.md

 - See on my [website at the University of Oxford](http://users.ox.ac.uk/~shil5311/) <small>(click on CV in the header)</small>

 ### Full CV PDF version
-- Twelve pages typed in LaTeX with hyperlinks (160 kB).
+- Twelve pages typed in LaTeX with hyperlinks (160 kB)
-- It includes the following additional information: a brief biography, other employment and publications, full list of conference and seminar presentations, whole teaching experience, academic and conference service, skills certification and training, and references available to contact.
+- It includes the following additional information: a brief biography, other employment and publications, full list of conference and seminar presentations, whole teaching experience, academic and conference service, skills certification and training, and references available to contact
 - Please request it by email [bastian.gonzalezbustamante@politics.ox.ac.uk](mailto:bastian.gonzalezbustamante@politics.ox.ac.uk)